WordPress/gutenberg/platform-docs/docs/create-block/nested-blocks.md

 ### Defining Parent Block Relationship

 An example of this is the Column block, which is assigned the `parent` block setting.
 This allows the Column block to only be available as a nested direct descendant in its parent Columns block.
-Otherwise, the Column block will not be available as an option within the block inserter.
+Otherwise, the Column block will not be available as an option within the Block Inserter.
 See [Column code for reference](https://github.com/WordPress/gutenberg/tree/HEAD/packages/block-library/src/column).

 When defining a direct descendent block, use the `parent` block setting to define which block is the parent.
 This prevents the nested block from showing in the inserter outside of the InnerBlock it is defined for.